 The goal is ensure a programme that is dynamic, interactive, and retains people’s interest and participation, regardless of whether they are attending in person or remotely.
 To do so, we will use a virtual event platform that integrates presentations, breakout sessions, networking/social functions, 1:1 meetings, and interactivity.
 The conference will therefore stay true to ISCHP’s distinctive combination of forming connections with others (through virtual networking and other activities) and a range of presentation formats such as Pecha Kucha talks and 5-Minute Challenges, as well as regular length talks, poster presentations, and keynote talks.

-The main hub will be hosted at Victoria University in Wellington (Aotearoa/New Zealand, GMT+13) and will have both in-person and virtual components.
-There will be 4 Sister hubs that will be entirely virtual, namely:
+The main hub will be hosted at Victoria University of Wellington in Aotearoa New Zealand (GMT+13); it will have both in-person and virtual components.
+There will also be 4 Virtual hubs

 - Brisbane (Australia, GMT+10) hosted by Dr Jenny Setchell, University of Queensland

 2. Guelph (Canada, GMT-5): Alexis Fabricius and Mikaela Beijbom, University of Guelph

 3. London (UK, GMT) hosted by Dr Lilith Whiley, Kingston University

 4. Santiago (Chile, GMT-3) hosted by MD Isidora Paiva, Universidad Adolfo Ibáñez